iter_utils

 count(iter, value[, string_like_match]) → number

-function, it's will do the same as .filter(f).length
+function, it's will do the same as .filter(f).length, if iter is a

 ["arstneio", ["a", "b], 4].